-- Failure by a tenant to move out after the end of the lease.
+- Failure by a tenant to move out after the end of the lease term.

-Other lease violations include committing an illegal act and failing to abide by the rental policies.
+Other lease violations include engaging in criminal acitivity and failing to comply to rental policies.

 Do you require tenants to pay security deposits prior to renting your California home?
 If you do, then you must abide by the statewide security deposit law (CA Civil Code §1950.5).
 Listed below are some of the rules that landlords must follow according to this law:

-- Charge no more than the equivalent of two months’ rent for the security deposit (three month's rent if the space is fully furnished).
+- Charge tenants no more than the equivalent of two months’ rent for the security deposit (three month's rent if the space is fully furnished).

 - Return the deposit, minus any allowable deductions, within a period of 21 days.

 There are penalties for wrongfully withholding tenant' security deposits.
 Terms of what constitute allowable reasons to make deductions to the security deposit should be clearly communicated to the tenant.